plewajakub/plewajakub/README.md

-Had some fun with Spotify developer API, although the app needs approval from Spotify team for users to be able to use it, I've learned quite some things from creating it.
+Had some fun with Spotify developer API, although the app needs approval from Spotify team for users (other than me 😭) to be able to use it, I've learned quite some things from creating it.
 Overall it was a nice project to practice working with many complex data objects.
 I plan to expand this app so it can be verified.

 ### [Utopia Vision](https://github.com/plewajakub/utopia-site/tree/master/utopia-site)